-The 2014A instrumentation for Gemini North includes GNIRS (Gemini Near InfraRed Spectrograph), NIRI (Near InfraRed Imager), GMOS-N (Gemini optical imager, Multi-Object Spectrograph, and IFU), and NIFS (near-IR IFU spectrogaph).
-In addition, proposals for GNIRS, NIRI and NIFS may also request Altair, the facility AO system, with natural or laser guide star AO.
+The 2014B instrumentation for Gemini North includes GMOS-N (Gemini optical imager, Multi-Object Spectrograph, and IFU), GNIRS (Gemini Near InfraRed Spectrograph), NIFS (near-IR IFU spectrogaph). and NIRI (Near InfraRed Imager), In addition, proposals for GNIRS, NIRI and NIFS may also request Altair, the facility AO system, with natural or laser guide star AO.
+TEXES (U. Texas high-res mid-IR spectrograph) and DSSI (dual-channel speckle imager) will be offered as visitor instruments pending sufficient community demand.

-For Gemini South, instrumentation includes GMOS-S, GSAOI (near-IR AO imager) with GeMS (Multi-Conjugate AO system), and FLAMINGOS-2 (near-IR imager/spectrograph).
+For Gemini South, instrumentation includes FLAMINGOS-2 (near-IR imager/spectrograph), GMOS-S, and GSAOI (near-IR AO imager) with GeMS (Multi-Conjugate AO system).
+GPI (near-IR AO imager/polarimeter/IFU)

-Exchange time is available with all facility instruments at Subaru.
+Exchange time is available with all facility instruments and four visiting instruments at Subaru.

-Queue programs assigned by the ITAC into Band 1 will be eligible for rollover for up to two additional semesters.
-Eligibility for rollover will be decided at the 2014A ITAC (for rollover into 2014B-2015A); national policies will be defined by the relevent NTAC.
+Queue programs assigned by the ITAC into Band 1 will be eligible for rollover for the next suitable semester.
+Eligibility for rollover will be reviewed at the 2014B TAC and finalized by the ITAC.

 Details about preliminary instrument schedules, windows of accessibility for right ascension, and a summary of new capabilities are available on the Gemini Call for Proposals website.